 Chilean Chardonnay and South African Shiraz are among the best deals in the liquor store.
 They’re not as fashionable as say Bordeaux or Tuscany, but you’ll get terrific quality for your money.

-Calina Reserva Chardonnay 2009, Aconcagua Valley, Casablanca Valley, Chile
+Errazuriz Max Reserva Chardonnay 2014, Aconcagua Valley, Chile

 4. I resolve to entertain more with less fuss